bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 ### Part 2: Query string and SQL injection

-The products endpoint was updated to allow for searching using a query string.
+I updated the products endpoint to allow for searching using a query string.
 By poorly implementing it such that the query string is placed directly into the sql query, an sql injection attack can be performed on it.
 This endpoint can be found at /products-injection.

 The URL I used to perform this attack is: http://localhost:3000/products-inject?name=Book%27;delete%20from%20purchase_items%20where%20id=3;--